khaledhajeid/CPF-Hackathon/production_blueprints/01-PROJECT_VISION_AND_PHASE1_SCOPE.md

 - **Consider a boxed/iconed layout for each stat** — client recommendation is a treatment similar to the original live website's stat presentation, adapted to whatever reads best in the new design system; this is a design decision for the frontend team, not a hard requirement.
 - **Add two new stats:** **"4.5K شريك"** (partners — same stat as the home page) and **"120 موظف"** (120 employees).
 - **A map is planned for this page**, to be placed **before** the "رحلة المؤسسة" (Foundation Journey / timeline) section. **The map content/asset is pending from Ahmad Marei** — build the section's placement and layout shell, but the actual map integration is blocked on that external input (see §5).
-- **Timeline ("رحلة المؤسسة") content** is available and ready now, in the client-shared `CPF TIMELINE.xlsx` spreadsheet — ingest this into timeline entry data (date/title/description per milestone) as part of Phase 1 build, no blocker here.
+- **Timeline ("رحلة المؤسسة") content**: this document originally said `CPF TIMELINE.xlsx` was "available now, ready to ingest" — **corrected**, that file was never actually delivered/found.
+Step 2 implementation seeded the mockup's own smaller 4-entry timeline (2015/2017/2019/2024) as an interim placeholder instead.
+Real ingestion into full timeline entry data (date/title/description per milestone) still needs the actual spreadsheet — treat this the same as every other pending client deliverable below, not as already-in-hand.
 - **No Publications page in Phase 1.** (The mockup's `PublicationsPage.jsx`, built in an earlier iteration of this project, is deferred entirely — same treatment as Partnerships, see §3.7.)

 ---